juliaszymura/full-stack-open-2020/README.md

 ### Part 6 - State management with Redux

+- Unicafe-redux - simplified version of Unicafe from part 1.
-Improved version of Anecdotes app from part 1.
+- Anecdotes-redux - improved version of Anecdotes app from part 1.
 Instead of showing selected anedotes it displays all of them.
-This implementation uses Redux with hooks.